RULE 11 - DISCIPLINE AND REMOVAL

 2. The Commission will serve the Findings of Fact, Conclusions and Recommendation of the Hearing Officer upon management and the employee.
 (CSC 3/14/02)

 3. The employee and management shall each have ten days after receipt of the Findings of Fact, Conclusions and Recommendation to file on each other and on the Commission written exceptions to the Findings of Fact, Conclusions and Recommendations.
-(CSC 3/14/02)
+No new evidence shall be offered by a party or received by the Commission.
+(CSC 3/14/02) (CSC 12/15/15)

-4. The Commission will provide notice to the employee and management of the date of oral arguments before the Commission.
-(CSC 3/14/02)
+4. Prior to issuing an Order, the Commission may hear oral closing arguments.
+The Commission shall provide notice to the employee and management of the date of oral closing arguments before the Commission.
+No new evidence shall be offered by a party or received by the Commission.
+(CSC 3/14/02) (CSC 12/15/15)